baggiponte/agilelab-2024-polars/README.md

 > 🎬 How to configure SSH
 >
 > Cloning over SSH is safer.
 Follow [this guide](https://www.youtube.com/watch?v=5o9ltH6YmtM).
-> Alternatively, you can follow the steps in [this](https://github.com/git-merge-workshops/simplify-signing-with-ssh/blob/main/exercises/01-setup-workstation.md) workshop of GitHub's.
+> Alternatively, you can follow the steps in [this](https://github.com/git-merge-workshops/simplify-signing-with-ssh/blob/main/exercises/01-setup-workstation.md) workshop from GitHub.

-2. Install the dependencies
+### 2. Install the dependencies

 ```bash
 # with the command runner